GT4SD/gt4sd-core/examples/pgt/README.md

 conda activate gt4sd
 ```

-To launch a training with the same parameters as the PGT paper execute the following command from the GT4SD root.
+To launch a training execute the following command from the GT4SD root.
 A dummy `patent_dataset.jsonl` is provided to check the needed input format.
 Replace it with an actual dataset for a valid training.

 ```console